timcastillogill/CV/README.md

 ## Skills
-Consider skills relevant to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-* Team work & Communicating complex procedures systematically for clear workflow understanding
-* Detail orientated: What’s the objective?
-Fine-tune and refactor for a more streamlined process.
-Designing curricula, incorporating learning strategies, problem solving, creating visual aids.

-* Assigning grades: Evaluating, examining, assessing performance, interpreting test results, determining potential of individuals, monitoring progress.
-* Working under pressure and meeting deadlines: Several times a day, five days a week, thirty-six weeks a year, a classful of students act out the message, “coming, ready or not,” having the ability to step to the front of the classroom to carry out lesson plans.
-And having a contingency plan for backup, just in case the AV equipment is not delivered on time.

 #### Discipline
 In order to become a professional musician and then teacher, I have had to be disciplined and focused, using time-blocks in order to better productivity.